 This type of alimony has nothing to do with disabilities, family violence, or any of the other factors.

 Because of the Tax Cuts and Jobs Act: For divorce agreements (and decrees) signed after December 31, 2018, alimony will no longer be tax deductible for the payor.
 And it won't be considered taxable income for the payee.

 |Back to Top|

 If your case is contested, there's about a 90% chance that you'll be ordered to do formal mediation.
 This means that you and I (and your spouse and his lawyer) go to a mediator's office and try to settle your case.
-For a full day's mediation, the mediator will charge as much as $2,000.00 (each side paying half).
+For a full day's mediation, the going rate is $875.00 per side.
 In other words, it's expensive.

 |Back to Top|